poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 group project but I wasn't impressed.
 When I started learning programming it was Python with the built-in IDLE editor and after that somehow I moved straight to Vim.
-I prefer to use true FOSS software when I have the choice but if for example a job I'm in will require to use VSCode for whatever reason I will not complain (probably!).
+I prefer to use true FOSS software when I have the choice but if for example a job I'm in will require me to use VSCode for whatever reason I will not complain (probably!).
 The only editors I despise is anything from JetBrains and alikes for the predatory tactic of selling the same editor multiple times for every language they decide to support.
 Imagine if Adobe started selling